My Quiet Kitchen

 These Almond-Coconut Vegan Protein Bars are nutty, satisfying, lightly sweetened, and also include mini chocolate chips.
 Inspired by my favorite GoMacro bar, this homemade version can also be formed into bite-sized balls.
 They're gluten-free, vegan, sweetened with brown rice syrup, and made from just 7 wholesome ingredients!

-Almond-Coconut Protein Balls
+Almond-Coconut vegan Protein Balls.

-I've been enjoying GoMacro bars for years.
-I love the natural vibe of their flavors and appreciate that they keep their ingredients simple, being inspired by the foundations of a Macrobiotic diet.
-I've mentioned on my About page that my mom followed a Macrobiotic diet for several years when I was a kid.
+I mentioned on my About page that my mom followed a Macrobiotic diet for several years when I was a kid.
 If you don't know what a Macrobiotic diet entails and are interested, I definitely recommend looking it up.
-It incorporates healthy principles that can be adopted by anyone.
-In short, it's a mostly plant-based diet (though some describe it as pescatarian, the version my mom did was entirely plant-based).
-It's often used as a way to help the body heal from serious health conditions.
+It incorporates wholesome, plant-based principles that can be adopted by anyone.

 Let's keep it real, though.
 The healing aspects of the diet are primarily due to the consumption of whole grains, beans, vegetables, seaweed, and fermented foods, not nuts and chocolate!
 But I digress...